Lil Wayne: Musical style and artistry

+the documentary release, and has also been confirmed by other people in his orbit.

 Legacy

 Lil Wayne is often described as "one of the most influential artists in the 21st century" and is many times called "the greatest rapper of his generation" as well as one of the greatest rappers of all time.
 His musical style and usage of autotune influenced modern sound of hip-hop music and its subgenres, especially the development of trap.

 Artists like Nicki Minaj, Young Thug and Lil Skies have often mentioned Lil Wayne as their musical role model and inspiration.

 Many rappers and musicians have cited Lil Wayne as an influence on their careers and musical style, including Nicki Minaj, Drake, Fall Out Boy, Kendrick Lamar, 2 Chainz, Tyga, Future, Lil B, Young Thug, Trippie Redd, Lil Skies, Playboi Carti, YoungBoy Never Broke Again, Lil Baby, DaBaby, Polo G, BlocBoy JB, NLE Choppa, Flo Milli, and The Kid Laroi.

 In November 2024, during the Lil WeezyAna Fest, Lil Wayne received a Key to the City from New Orleans Mayor LaToya Cantrell.
 In the same tribute, Master P announced the creation of the NOLA Walk of Fame and presented Wayne with a fleur-de-lis plaque to mark this honor.
 Additionally, February 6–7 will now be celebrated as "Lil Wayne Day" in New Orleans.